-[Please note: We are a charity and not part of HM Revenue & Customs (HMRC) the Government department who deal with tax and tax credits.
-Although we do engage closely with HMRC and other Government departments on both our core and project work, we are unable to access tax or tax credit records, make changes to information or pass on reported changes to HMRC.]
+LITRG is an initiative of the Chartered Institute of Taxation, which is an educational charity – we are not part of HM Revenue & Customs (HMRC), the government department which deals with tax and tax credits.
+Although we do engage closely with HMRC and other government departments on our work, we are unable to access tax or tax credit records, make changes to information or pass on reported changes to HMRC.

-Since 1998, LITRG has been working to improve the policy and processes of the tax, tax credits and associated welfare systems for the benefit of those on low incomes.
-Everything we do is aimed at improving the tax and benefits experience of workers (employed, self-employed and agency workers), pensioners, migrants, students, disabled people and carers.
+Since 1998, LITRG has been working to improve the policy and processes of the tax, tax credits and associated welfare systems for the benefit of people on low incomes.
+Everything we do is aimed at improving the tax and benefits experience of workers (employed, self-employed and agency workers, etc), pensioners, migrants, students, disabled people and carers.

-LITRG works extensively with HMRC, the Department for Work and Pensions (DWP), HM Treasury, Revenue Scotland, Scotland Office, the Welsh Government as well as other Government departments, local authorities and devolved administrations.
-We provide comment on proposals and put forward our own ideas for improving the system.
-Too often tax and related welfare laws and administrative systems are not designed with the low-income user in mind and this often makes life difficult for those we try to help.
+LITRG works extensively with HMRC, the Department for Work and Pensions (DWP), HM Treasury, Revenue Scotland, Scotland Office, the Welsh Government, and the Welsh Revenue Authority as well as other government departments, local authorities and devolved administrations.
+We comment on proposals and put forward our own ideas for improving the system.
+Too often, tax and related welfare laws and administrative systems are not designed with the low-income user in mind and this often makes life difficult for those we try to help.

-- Providing the most comprehensive, up-to-date primary source of information and guidance for taxpayers, tax credit claimants and their advisers on tax, national insurance contributions and tax credits via www.litrg.org.uk.
+- Providing the most comprehensive, up-to-date primary source of information and guidance for low-income taxpayers, tax credit claimants and their advisers on tax, National Insurance contributions and tax credits via this website.

 - Publishing regular news updates on areas of interest to our website readers.

-- Supporting other charities and organisations by providing tax information for their websites, training for their staff and running tax and tax credit workshops.
+- Supporting other charities and organisations, for example by running tax and tax credit workshops.

-- Encouraging government agencies, primarily HMRC, to produce the very best information for all taxpayers, especially those on low incomes.
+- Encouraging government agencies, primarily HMRC, to produce the very best information for all taxpayers, especially people on low incomes.

 - Analysing the interaction between the tax, tax credits and benefit systems to understand potential interactions and how changes in one system may have an effect elsewhere.